tweaselORG/cyanoacrylate/README.md

 ## Installation

-You can install cyanoacrylate using yarn or npm:
+You can install cyanoacrylate using yarn or npm (*since we install many dependencies, this process might take up to 5 minutes*):

 ```sh
 yarn add cyanoacrylate
 # or `npm i cyanoacrylate`
 ```

-Furthermore, you need to install some dependencies on the host machine and prepare your target device/emulator to allow for traffic inspection.
+Furthermore, you might need to install some dependencies on the host machine and prepare your target device/emulator to allow for traffic inspection.

 ### Host dependencies

-To use cyanoacrylate, you need a working Python installation, with a version greater than 3.8.
-The `postinstall` script of this package will setup a venv and install all Python dependencies you need (`mitmproxy`, `objection`, and `frida-tools`).
-You only need to install all the other [host dependencies for appstraction](https://github.com/tweaselORG/appstraction#host-dependencies-for-android) for your use cases.
-Take a look at the README and follow the instructions to install those.
+Since we install most of the needed host dependencies during when you add the package to your project, im many cases, you won’t need any additional dependencies.
+If you want to work with physical Android or iOS devices, some steps might be necessary, depending on your OS.
+You can find out what to do [in the host dependencies for appstraction](https://github.com/tweaselORG/appstraction#host-dependencies-for-android).
+Take a look at the README and follow the instructions to set those up.

 ## Device preparation